It took a long time for me to feel comfortable calling myself a writer.

 When I went to college, I planned to become a writer and even declared a creative writing major.
 But then fear took over.
 I worried that I didn’t have anything important to say, that I wasn’t talented enough and that I wouldn’t be able to earn a living writing.
 So I graduated with a degree in accounting.
 A mistake?
 I can’t say it was.
 That detour led me to meet my husband and to have three amazing children.

 And it was my husband and my children that led me back to writing.
 They gave me inspiration about what to write and the courage to let people read my words.
 I submitted a personal essay I wrote about motherhood to a local parenting magazine, and they agreed to publish it.
 The response was so positive that the editor asked me to write for the magazine regularly.

 That was over twelve years ago, and I haven’t stopped writing since.
 My work has appeared in many online and print publications.
-I write both person essays and written research-based articles on a wide range of topics including parenting, midlife issues, and mental health.
+I write both personal essays and research-based articles on a wide range of topics, including parenting, midlife issues, and mental health.
 Sometimes I still get worried by those same doubts I had in college.
-The difference is that now those fears don’t stop me because I know I am a writer.
+The difference is that now those fears don’t stop me, because I know I am a writer.

 And a little more about me…